L42yH4d3s/CTF-WU/README.md

-My write up for Cookies Arena challenges
+My write up for CTFs